e-harrell/stock/Results.md

 ![](Results_files/figure-html/amaforecast-1.png)<!-- -->

-### In terms of accuracy, the root mean squared error was 61 for the training data and 65 for the test data.
-With a minimum value of  and a maximum value of  ,  .
+### In terms of accuracy, the mean absolute scaled error (MASE) of the forecast was about 0.6 for the test data.
+With MASE<1, the forecast did better in predicting the later high stock prices than the average one-step, naïve forecast computed in-sample.

 ```r